project-origin/stamp/README.md

 In the Project-Origin Electricity implementation, consists of a fungible and non-fungible digital assets, where the non-fungible assets are called Guarantees of Origin (GCs).
 The fungible assets are called GC slices.

-The GCs are issued by an issuing body and are stored in a registry.
+The GCs are issued by an issuer and are stored in a registry.
 And an owner keeps track of their ownership of GC slices in a wallet.
 The process of issuing a GC is a complex process that involves multiple systems, to simplify this process, the OriginStamp is created.

-It will enable an issuing body to issue GCs using a simple REST API, and OriginStamp will take care of the complexity of the process.
+It will enable an issuer to issue GCs using a simple REST API, and OriginStamp will take care of the complexity of the process.

 ## Problem